 Jamestown Rediscovery archaeologists found 10 onion-shaped glass bottles made in England between 1680 and 1700, clustered upright on the dirt floor near one wall of an 8 x 20 foot rectangular cellar.
 Other bottle fragments found in the area indicate there may have been as many as 30 wine bottles stored there.
 One of the intact bottles bears a glass seal with the initials “FN”, which indicates it belonged to someone of wealth and status.
 During the 17th century, it was customary for high-ranking gentlemen to order wine bottles from England stamped with their personal seal.
 It may be the mark of Francis Nicholson, the governor of Virginia from 1698 to 1705.
 He moved the capital from Jamestown to Williamsburg in 1699 after the last Jamestown statehouse burned in 1698.

 The cellar inside the 1607 James Fort archaeological site is part of a late-1600s building that was built at right angles across the ruins of the earlier fort site.
 Archaeologists also found diamond-shaped window glass and a small section of window lead, which bears the date 1693.
-It’s possible Nicholson lived in the building over the cellar because there was no official governor’s house when he took office and he rented housing.
-Or he could have simply given the bottle as a gift to the homeowner — perhaps as part of a social visit to the house for dinner.
+It is possible that Nicholson lived in the building over the cellar for, because there was no official governor’s house when he took office, he rented housing.
+On the other hand, he could have simply given the bottle as a gift to the homeowner — perhaps as part of a social visit to the house for dinner.

 Though wine was the most likely use for the bottles, none of the intact bottles had corks or liquid remaining in them.
 Other Virginia excavations have seen wine bottles used for storing milk or cherries.